Lucas-Monsegu/BenchMaker/README.md

 for build: `npm build`

 You can easily host this project yourself by replacing the repo link in the Home.vue file, might do an env variable for that in the future.
 Then you can host the front like myself on vercell or anything that hosts web pages.

-# Story of the project 🎩

-This is a two man project that we made during our studies.
-It goal was to do it for fun during one weekend.
-We did it in a week in the end.